leeboardtools/mimon/UIDesignNotes.md

             - Or automatic

         - Lot transactions:
-            - Add description of action.
+            - Return of Capital doesn't work quite right.
+                - Where is it going???
+                - It's changing the market value.

     - Accounts List/Priced Items List